mikelitu/cheat-sheets/Sensor.md

 $ sudo apt-get update
 $ sudo apt-get install cutecom lrzsz
 ```

+In Windows, you can install any alternative to CuteCom.
+For example, [YAT (Yet Another Terminal)](https://sourceforge.net/projects/y-a-terminal/) or [Tera Term](https://osdn.net/projects/ttssh2/)

 Validate the installation running the `$ cutecom` command on the Linux terminal.
 Once the GUI is opened, find the serial port corresponding to the sensor that should look like the following */dev/ttyUSB_* where the underscore represents any number.